Citalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Serious side effects

 Serious side effects are rare and happen in less than 1 in 1,000 people.
 Tell a doctor straight away if you get:

-- headache, trouble focusing, memory problems, not thinking clearly, weakness, seizures, or losing your balance - these can be signs of low sodium levels
+- headaches, trouble focusing, memory problems, not thinking clearly, weakness, seizures, or losing your balance - these can be signs of low sodium levels

 - thoughts about harming yourself or ending your life